tonymm81/web_page/README.md

 version 143
 cors is okay now.
 I use a proxy setting in package.json.
 Lets build some graphics to news api component.
+bug: This version has problem on news_page components.
+It wont save data from json.
+I have to figure out, what is the problem.

 npm installs in this project: